jedisct1/zig-utf8encrypt/README.md

 4. Format-Preserving Encryption:
    - Class 1 (printable ASCII): Uses Fisher-Yates shuffle with 256-bit seed from TurboSHAKE128
    - Classes 2-4: Uses FAST cipher with cycle walking until result falls within valid domain
+5. Boundary Space Avoidance (Class 1 only):
+   - For first and last positions: if Fisher-Yates LUT produces a space, apply LUT again
+   - This ensures boundary characters in ciphertext are never spaces (for class 1)
+   - Applied before content-dependent permutation
-5. Chaining: Position-dependent tweaks incorporate previous ciphertext bytes (CBC-like mode)
+6. Chaining: Position-dependent tweaks incorporate previous ciphertext bytes (CBC-like mode)
    - Note: Control characters participate in chaining even though they're not encrypted
-6. Content-Dependent Permutation: The order of encrypted code points is shuffled based on:
+7. Content-Dependent Permutation: The order of encrypted code points is shuffled based on:
    - Sorted encrypted code points (for deterministic permutation derivation)
    - Encryption key (for key-dependent permutation)
    - Fisher-Yates shuffle with TurboSHAKE128 as PRNG
-7. UTF-8 Encoding: Shuffled encrypted code points are encoded back to UTF-8
+8. UTF-8 Encoding: Shuffled encrypted code points are encoded back to UTF-8

 This process ensures that:

 - Each code point remains within its original byte-length class
 - Control characters (newlines, tabs, etc.) are preserved for structural integrity
+- Boundary characters (first/last) are never spaces for class 1 printable ASCII
 - Total byte length is preserved
 - The sequence of character classes is permuted to hide structural patterns